Dynamic access pricing control for fair and stable resource sharing: Introduction

-The literature on dynamic pricing is extensive.
-Much of the existing work concerns how a price should be set to maximize the revenue~\cite{lin2006dynamic,den2015dynamic,chen2024deep,phillips2021pricing}.
-Other work concerns use-case design, and various applications of dynamic pricing.
-For example, in the context of transportation, pricing the access of vehicles to an urban hotspot area (cordon pricing) to ease the slow traffic can be dated back to 1975 in Singapore \cite{goh2002congestion}.
-Road and cordon pricing has more recently been applied with the objective of reducing transport emissions \cite{green2020did,lehe2019downtown}.
-Other examples of dynamic pricing can be found in parking systems \cite{nourinejad2017impact} to reduce demand and/or dwell time for the limited parking spaces, and also in energy where pricing~\cite{harsha2014optimal} is used for demand-side management.
-Other applications of surge or dynamic pricing can be found in networking applications where price is used to regulate access to scarce bandwidth \cite{jiang2008time,gizelis2010survey}, in data pricing in machine learning pipelines \cite{cong2022data}, and most recently in the context of distributed ledgers, where pricing was proposed as a mechanism to guarantee transactions are processed with low latencies \cite{BobAnd}.
-In online platforms such as Uber ride-sharing and Airbnb lodging \cite{ubernature}, dynamic pricing is used in the context of two-sided market design to both regulate access for a resource and incentivize additional supply.
+The historic literature on dynamic pricing is extensive.
+Much of the existing theoretical work concerns how a price should be set to maximize revenue~\cite{lin2006dynamic,den2015dynamic,chen2024deep,phillips2021pricing}.
+Other complementary work focuses on applications of dynamic pricing.
+For example, in the context of transportation, the pricing of vehicles accessing an urban area (also known as cordon pricing) dates back to 1975 in Singapore \cite{goh2002congestion} with the objective of managing congestion.
+Road and cordon pricing has also more recently been applied with the objective of reducing transport emissions \cite{green2020did,lehe2019downtown}.
+Further examples of dynamic pricing can be found in parking systems \cite{nourinejad2017impact} to reduce demand for limited parking spaces, and also in energy applications~\cite{harsha2014optimal} where pricing is used as part of many demand-side management strategies (demand response).
+Dynamic pricing is also used in networking applications where a generalized notion of price is used to regulate access to internet routers \cite{jiang2008time,gizelis2010survey}, data pricing in machine learning pipelines \cite{cong2022data}, and very recently in the context of distributed ledgers (e.g., blockchain), where pricing acts as a mechanism to guarantee transactions are processed with low latency \cite{BobAnd}.
+In online platforms such as Uber ride-sharing and Airbnb lodging \cite{ubernature}, dynamic pricing is also used in the context of two-sided market design to both regulate access for a resource and incentivize additional supply.
+In all of these applications the fundamental assumption is that users are {\bf responsive} to price so that a supply-demand equilibrium emerges in the system under price control.

-This paper is motivated by the properties of commonly deployed pricing mechanisms that promote unfairness when the user population is inhomogeneous in terms of how responsive some users are to prices compared to others.
-In particular, although pricing based access control mechanisms are growing in popularity, many authors are commenting on inequity issues that arise when they are deployed, and it is precisely this issue that we wish to address in this paper.
-For example, recently, several papers have appeared that discuss gender related inequality issues that arise in the study of the Uber ride-hailing service \cite{ubernature}.